functionland/fula-testnet/README.md

 proof-engine_1  |     ),
 proof-engine_1  | }
 ```

-Where `5HDndLhyKjfxSZHb9zz88pPN3RPmBpaaz8PFbgmKQZz5LJ7j` is your account (as acquired in the previous steps).
+Where `5HDndLhyKjfxSZHb9zz88pPN3RPmBpaaz8PFbgmKQZz5LJ7j` is your account ID (as acquired in the previous step).

 ### View rewards in the testnet explorer

-- After the manifest is added to the chain you should see it in the testnet explorer at https://explorer.testnet.fx.land/#/explorer that the IFPS Storage account is getting rewards.
+After the manifest is added to the chain you should see it in the testnet explorer at https://explorer.testnet.fx.land/#/explorer and the account ID (as acuiqred in the previous step) is getting rewarded.

-- Another way is to check the logs of the proof engine service with `docker-compose logs proof-engine logs` in the same folder as the `fula-testnet` repository, be aware that this will show the rewards being minted if the `to` field is your own IPFS Account Key that was created for your ipfs service.

 ## Fula Integration Notes